mdarm/aspect-based-sentiment-analysis/README.md

 ```

 ## Setting up the project
 The project requires you to have XML files for training and testing.
-For this purpose, we have a function `load_xmls` in [split.py](split.py) that takes as argument the name of your XML file and splits it into 10 subfiles.
+For this purpose, we have a function `load_xmls` in [split.py](split.py) that takes as argument the name of the [XML file](dataset/ABSA16_Restaurants_Train_SB1_v2) and splits it into 10 subfiles.

 ## Training
 The [train.py](src/train.py) script loads the 9 XML files, vectorises them, and fits them to a model.
-Both the vectoriser and the model are saved for future use.
+Both the vectoriser and the model are saved for testing.

 ## Testing
 The [test.py](src/test.py) script uses the remaining XML file, transforms it using the saved vectoriser, and fits it to the saved model.